rovitotv/DigitalFreedomWithRaspberryPI/introduction.md

 Facebook along with a personal blog has the benefit of catching some of socials popularity plus it means content will be stored on a Raspberry Pi for safe keeping.

+This guide will step you through the process of setting up a personal blog and email server.
+I also provide a number of Python scripts for testing and automatic install of a blog and email server if you don't want to go through the configuration.

 ## What you will have at the end of this guide